Traubert/FiNer-rules/finer-readme.md

 ## Technical documentation

-Methodological information (including the structure of the pmatch rule sets) and technical documentation can be found [here](https://github.com/Traubert/FiNer-rules/blob/master/technical.md).
+Technical documentation (including a rough overview of the formalization of Finnish NER rules as well as the various strategies used by FiNER to identify names) can be found [here](https://github.com/Traubert/FiNer-rules/blob/master/technical.md).

-Information on rule compilation and gazetteer usage is available here [here](files-readme.md).
+Information on rule compilation and gazetteer usage is available [here](files-readme.md).

 ## Ontology & Name hierarchy